arnaudbos/i-rant/content/water-pouring-in-clojure.md

 -----

-This post is the first or a series where I explore [Clojure][clojure] features and start a discussion with my colleague [Igor][igor] about Clojure vs [Kotlin][kotlin].
+This post is the first or a series where I explore Clojure features and start a discussion with my colleague [Igor][igor] about [Clojure][clojure] and [Kotlin][kotlin].

-Last month [Igor][igor] offered to make a live Kotlin demo of a nice problem he's been [working on][kotlin-pouring] that serves as an exercise to experiment several features of a language, the
-[Water pouring puzzle][water-puzzle].
+This summer, [Igor][igor] offered to make a live Kotlin demo of a nice problem he's been [working on][kotlin-pouring] that can serve as a fine exercise to discover and experiment a programming language: the [Water pouring puzzle][water-puzzle].

-In this first part I will solely talk about the ***programming style*** I've used to arrive at my solution, in the following parts I will explore other features of the language such as *static/dynamic typing*, *polymorphism*, *interoperability* and *concurrency*.
+In this article will talk about the ***programming style*** I've used to find my solution: a data oriented, bottom-up approach, at the REPL.

 -----

-Igor's [guideline][kotlin-pouring-guideline] offers a good starting point on how loads of OO and/or static typing adepts (including myself when I switch to that mode) would solve this problem: model the world.
+Igor's [guideline][kotlin-pouring-guideline] offers a good starting point on how OO and/or static typing (including myself when I switch to that mode, when I do Java for instance) would solve this problem: model the world.
+Notice how, by following this recipe, you don't get to handle or transform any data until point 15 of about 30.

+Although I understand how this is more usual, familiar and maybe the most straightforward way to do things for a majority of developers, to me this is a major drawback.
+It means that half of the time you are spending laying out things, hoping the Lego blocks will fall into place, thinking about types and safety when all you should be thinking about should be (IMO) how do I solve this particular business domain.

-After a few years of [REPL][good-repl] [driven development][repl-driven-dev] I know that I have a better (to me) tool to functionally, expressively and incrementally solve a problem.
+After a few years of [REPL][good-repl] [driven development][repl-driven-dev] I know that I have a good tool to functionally, expressively and incrementally solve a problem.

 This post is basically a transcript of my thought process as I was writing